 Peptic ulcers and gastrointestinal bleeding

-Long-term or high-dose use of NSAIDs could also lead to ulcers developing in the gut, known as peptic ulcers.
-NSAIDs reduce the actions of prostaglandins, which reduces inflammation; however, prostaglandins also protect the stomach lining by helping it to produce mucus.
-In this way, NSAIDs leave the stomach open to the effects of acid.
+Long-term or high-dosage use of NSAIDs could also lead to ulcers developing in the gut, known as peptic ulcers.
+The reason for this is that prostaglandins protect the stomach lining by helping it produce mucus.
+By reducing the number of prostaglandins in the body, NSAIDs leave the stomach open to the effects of stomach acid.

-People who take NSAIDs for a long time or at high doses should consult their doctor about ulcer prevention.
+People who take NSAIDs for a long time or at high dosages should consult their doctor about ulcer prevention.
 One option is to take separate drugs that reduce acid production in the stomach.
-Using a different type of painkiller is another option.
+Using a different type of pain reliever is another option.

 Nonsteroidal anti-inflammatory drugs are non-opioid analgesic medications that people primarily use to treat mild symptoms of pain throughout the body.

 People can get OTC versions or get a prescription from a doctor for stronger pain relievers.
 Many people take NSAIDs on an as-needed basis to treat mild conditions, such as headaches, fever from cold or flu, or period cramps.